telerik/blazor-docs/components/scheduler/edit-appointments.md

     void EditHandler(SchedulerEditEventArgs args)
     {
         SchedulerAppointment item = args.Item as SchedulerAppointment;
-        if (!args.IsNew) // an edit operation, otherwise - an insert operation {
+        if (item != null) // an edit operation, otherwise - an insert operation {
             // you can prevent opening an item for editing based on a condition if (item.Title.Contains("vet", StringComparison.InvariantCultureIgnoreCase))